NoahCardoza/CaptchaHarvester/README.md

                         which browser to open on launch -r, --restart-browser
-                        if this flag is not passed, a new instance of the browser willbe opened. this flag is most helpful when solving Googles ReCaptchasbecause if you restat your main profile you'll most likely be loggedinto Google and will be given an easier time on the captchas -v, --verbose         show more logging
+                        if this flag is not passed, a new instance of the browser will be opened. this flag is most helpful when solving Googles ReCaptchas because if you restat your main profile you'll most likely be logged into Google and will be given an easier time on the captchas -e LOAD_EXTENSION, --load-extension LOAD_EXTENSION
+                        loads unpacked extensions when starting the browser, to load multiple extensions sepparate the paths with commas (must be used with -b/--browser) -v, --verbose         show more logging

 For help contact @MacHacker#7322 (Discord)
 ```

+## Solveing V2 Captchas with [Buster](https://github.com/dessant/buster)

+You might find it useful to use [Buster](https://github.com/dessant/buster) when solving V2 Captchas.
+You can clone and build the extension for chrome, and then pass the path of the built extension
+to harvester with the `-e/--load-extension` flag.

 ## ReCaptcha: V2 vs. V3